 Here are three essential questions for trusting more wisely.
 First, what fields of knowledge are strictly relevant for determining the message’s accuracy?
 Is the issue a matter for epidemiologists, immunologists or vaccine science?

 Second, does the messenger have training and a track record of success, in that relevant field?
-We non-experts can’t always expect to distinguish trespassers from genuine experts, but our failure is more certain if we don’t pause to ask sharp questions about credibility.
+We nonexperts cannot always expect to distinguish trespassers from genuine experts, but our failure is more certain if we do not pause to ask sharp questions about credibility.
 Some trespassers may have impressive street cred, such as success in business or an Ivy League degree.
 Our advice is to not be impressed by these general haloes but instead to focus on specific credentials.

 Third, and most important, ask whether multiple and independent sources concur.
 Do other messengers state the same claim?
 Is the messenger speaking on behalf of many experts?
 It is essential to cross-check assertions by those who claim expert status.
 Trust not any single expert, but experts in the plural.